-- For all faculty searches, every attempt will be made to build a diverse pool of qualified candidates from the national market in a discipline.
-A position description shall be developed which should state the title or rank of the position, the duties to be performed, and any experience or minimal qualifications required of all candidates. - The conceptualization and description of the position, prepared by the department or program as a whole, must take into account several factors: the disciplinary needs of the department or program, interdisciplinary collaborations with other departments and programs, the further integration of the Core, the diversification of our faculty and the enactment of the University mission.
+- For all faculty searches, a position description shall be developed that states the title or rank of the position, the duties to be performed, and any experience or minimal qualifications required of all candidates, and every attempt shall be made to build a diverse pool of qualified candidates. - Scope of full-time faculty searches: - All tenure-track faculty positions will entail a national search. - Normally, full-time non-tenure track positions require a search.
+National searches shall be permitted, but not required.
+Deans and departments working together may determine the appropriate scope of the search for the position. - The conceptualization and description of the position, prepared by the department or program as a whole, must take into account several factors: the disciplinary needs of the department or program, interdisciplinary collaborations with other departments and programs, the further integration of the Magis Core, the diversification of our faculty and the enactment of the University mission.
 New faculty members are not necessarily expected to contribute to all of these areas, but care should be taken that they will contribute significantly to at least one of them.
-All shall take seriously the need to contribute to the university's Jesuit mission and identity. - When a vacancy exists, the Chair, Director or Dean initiates the search by justifying the position to the Senior Vice President for Academic Affairs and getting an approval of the position description.
-This is captured on the Authorization to Hire form, which requires the accord of the President and the Chief Financial Officer. - Once the search is approved, the Dean and relevant faculty members work collaboratively to establish a search committee to be appointed by the Dean.
-The Search Committee should never be so small that all the views and perspectives in the unit are not represented nor so large as to be unwieldy.
-It is normally expected that the Dean, Chair or Director will head the Search Committee, although the Chair may delegate this responsibility to a senior member of the department upon consultation with the Dean or SVPAA.
+All shall take seriously the need to contribute to the University's Jesuit mission and identity.

-It is also normal procedure for at least one faculty member of the Search Committee to be from outside the department or program conducting the search.
-The Dean of the school or college will coordinate the appointment of the external member.
-In the case of a joint hire by more than one department or program, the composition of the committee should be proportionate to the percentage shares of the joint appointment.
-Outside members should participate extensively in the selection process, including the final deliberations on the candidate.
-In many cases, the outside member will represent some significant potential interdisciplinary cooperation inherent in the new position.
+- On an annual basis, Deans, working with Chairs or Directors, identify programmatic needs and present the Provost a slate of faculty positions for approval. - Once the search is approved, the Dean and relevant faculty members work collaboratively to establish a search committee to be appointed by the Dean. - The Search Committee should be composed of at least three members. - Normally, at least two members of the search committee shall be full-time faculty members, and at least one search committee member shall be a tenured faculty member who is not serving as an administrator. - Normally, the Chair or Director of the curriculum area shall head the Search Committee, although the Chair may delegate this responsibility to a senior member of the department upon consultation with the Dean. - Normally, at least one faculty member of the Search Committee shall be from outside the department or program conducting the search. - The Dean of the school or college will coordinate the appointment of the external member. - In the case of a joint hire by more than one department or program, the composition of the committee should be proportionate to the percentage shares of the joint appointment. - Outside members should participate extensively in the selection process, including the final deliberations and votes on the candidates. - In many cases, the outside member will represent some significant potential interdisciplinary cooperation inherent in the new position.